Princess Marina of Greece and Denmark: Wedding ceremony

-The wedding dress was designed by Edward Molyneux, who had worked with Marina previously.
-The dress was made from white silk and silver lamé brocade, with a raised English rose design.

-Her eight bridesmaids were her first cousins, Greek princesses Irene, Eugenie and Katherine, her maternal first cousin Grand Duchess Kira Kirillovna of Russia, her first cousin once removed Princess Juliana of the Netherlands, her husband's niece Princess Elizabeth of York, her husband's cousins the Lady Iris Mountbatten and Lady Mary Cambridge.

-The Royal School of Needlework made a quilt as a wedding gift for Princess Marina and the Duke of Kent.

 Married life

 The Duke and Duchess set up their first home at 3 Belgrave Square, close to Buckingham Palace.
 She became a patroness of several organizations and charities, including the Elizabeth Garrett Anderson Hospital, the Women's Hospital Fund, and the Central School of Speech and Drama.
 She would continue to support these charities and institutions for the rest of her life.
 She became very close to her mother-in-law, Queen Mary, with whom she would usually spend time while her husband was off performing his own royal duties.